 The process of making cannabis infused oil or butter with AVB is quite similar to that of working with fresh non-vaporized bud.
-Remember, the primary difference is the AVB has already been decarboxylated so you can skip that step.
+Remember, the primary difference is the AVB has already been decarboxylated, so you can skip that step.
 Simply place your AVB in a pot or slow cooker with butter/oil for a few hours over low heat.

-Store the cannabutter in a cool, dark place and incorporate it in any of your favorite recipes that call for oil or butter.
+Store the cannabutter or oil in a cool, dark place and incorporate it in any of your favorite recipes that call for oil or butter.
 It can be as simple as spreading the infused oil on toast, using it in a brownie recipe, or as a garnish for your favorite savory dishes.
 The possibilities are endless when working with cannabutter.

 While this method works with any amount, it’s recommended to save up at least an ounce of AVB to make the entire process worthwhile.
 After you’ve made what is essentially a giant teabag out of your cheesecloth and AVB, soak the whole thing into a bowl of water.
-Make sure the entire satchel of AVB is immersed.
+Make sure the entire satchel of AVB is fully immersed.

 Open up the cheesecloth and evenly spread the soaked AVB on a baking pan or tray and place it in an oven set to 200ºF degrees.
 Give the tray a good mix or toss every 30 minutes to ensure everything is drying out evenly.
-After around the 2-hour mark, your ounce of water cured AVB should now be completely dry and ready for consumption sans the awful taste.
+After around the 2-hour mark, your ounce of water cured AVB should now be completely dry and ready for consumption, sans the awful taste.